mateicojo/wsl2_linux_kernel_usbcam_enable_conf/README.md

+# fixed in this fork:
+A couple missing lines that needed to be updated for other distributions Fixed the config file that used to get the whole github page as .html instead of the text content

 # wsl2_linux_kernel_usbcam_enable_conf
 Configuration file to build the kernel to access the USB camera connected to the host PC using USBIP from inside the WSL2.
 [Windows 11 + WSL2 + USB Camera + Serial](https://zenn.dev/pinto0309/articles/e1432253d29e30)